 Section 2: Purpose/Mission

 To provide all members of our College of Saint Benedict and Saint John’s University with an equal opportunity to fish on campus, outside of campus on Club trips, and to learn about fishing, all while instilling deep respect for the environment and the importance of service to others.

 The competitive subdivision of the fishing club, the CSB/SJU Bass Fishing Team, may seek affiliations with organizations such as B.A.S.S., FLW Outdoors, and other organizations to be eligible for tournament competition(s).

 Section 1: Eligibility for Membership

-All St. John’s/St. Ben’s students are eligible for membership, but to receive benefits of discounted trips and activities, must attend at least five outings (meetings, events, etc.) of the club every year and any specified community service/volunteer hours required by affiliate organizations.
+All St. John’s/St. Ben’s students are eligible for membership to the Fishing Club, but to receive benefits of discounted trips, activities, gear, products, etc. members must attend at least five outings (meetings, events, etc.) of the club every year and any specified community service/volunteer hours required by affiliate organizations.